How to Track Website Traffic with Google Analytics

 Search Console Report

-Now, if your site gets some organic traffic, you should know which keywords your site is ranking for.
+If your site gets some organic traffic, you should know which keywords it’s ranking for.
 MonsterInsights Plus and above offers a Search Console Report to help you find that out.

-It shows the top 50 Google search terms for your website, along with clicks, impressions, CTR (click-through rate), and average position (keyword ranking).
+It shows your website’s top 50 Google search terms, along with clicks, impressions, CTR (click-through rate), and average position (keyword ranking).

 MonsterInsights Search Console Report